 3.3.
 Autophagy and cell death

 The process of autophagy has generally been labeled as a pro-survival pathway, however, it has been argued that excessive self-digestion can result in autophagic cell death (ACD).60 Albeit not abundant, there are some studies that report on autophagy performing a pro-death role - as revised in a review by Shen et al., 61 which has led to the generation of the term ACD.
 On the other hand, ACD has long been relatively unexplored, which resulted in different interpretations and considerable misuse of the term.
 The process of cell death is indeed often very complex and during its progress, damaged cells typically display various markers representative of different cell death pathways such as apoptosis and autophagy.
 Although morphological changes typical for autophagy can be observed, it usually remains unclear whether autophagy is a true killer, a mere side phenomenon accompanying death or rather an unsuccessful attempt to save the cell.61-62 In order to overcome these issues, the definition of ACD has evolved from merely comprising morphological changes (i.e. autophagic vacuoles) to a list of clear biochemical requirements drafted by the Nomenclature Committee on Cell Death.63 In line with this, Shen et al. argue the term ACD is only justified when the observations made meet the following standards: 1) cell death must be apoptosis-independent, 2) autophagy inhibition, preferably by the knockdown of minimum two relevant Atg genes,63 prevents the observed cell death and 3) an increase in autophagy flux is detected.61 Even though these requirements have been brought forward, the discussion remains if even stricter terms should be met and if ACD is a real albeit rare phenomenon or instead merely a misnomer.64 Specialists agree that on top of the above-mentioned criteria, ACD must be a separate death pathway that stands alone, and cases by which autophagy promotes other cell death pathways (e.g. apoptosis) must be excluded.64a As there is so much controversy surrounding ACD, the term should be applied with great care and, at a minimum, should only be used in compliance with the conditions advised by the Committee.
-In conclusion, it is important for any researcher to understand that autophagy in itself can either be pro-survival or pro-death and that the co-occurrence of cell death and autophagy does not automatically imply that autophagy in itself is leading to cell death, as quite likely, autophagy may be a cellular response to the NP-induced damage.
+In conclusion, it is important for any researcher to understand that autophagy in itself can either be pro-survival or pro-death and that the co-occurrence of cell death and autophagy does not automatically imply that autophagy in itself is leading to cell death..
 Interestingly, however, NPs have been introduced as potential inducers of autophagy as well as ACD as will be discussed further in this review.65